ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/notes/jshell/index.md

 ## Every Java Instructor's Decision

-So you want to teach a lower-division course for first-time programmers in Java.
+Say you want to teach a lower-division course for first-time programmers in Java.
 Set aside your praise or complaints about Java itself for the moment;
 assume you're going to do it and you're going to use Java.
 For students' first program, you face a decision: